 How you sign up for part-time learning depends on the type of course or credential you wish to pursue:

-• Part-time post-secondary - Because these courses go toward an Ontario College credential, like a certificate, diploma, advanced diploma, degree or graduate certificate, you will have to apply through OCAS and meet the specified requirements of the program in order to be admitted.
+Part-time Ontario College Credentials: Because these courses go toward an Ontario College credential, like a certificate, diploma, advanced diploma, degree or graduate certificate, you will have to apply through OCAS and meet the specified requirements of the program in order to be admitted.

 How can I get more information?